powdr-labs/powdr/README.md

 to be in certain registers?
 The same is true for instructions - it might be much more efficient to have them access fixed registers.
 One main benefit is that it allows to squash together multiple instructions that use different registers.

+Partial answer to the second question: Instructions could have "immediate arguments" in the sense that the arguments are not totally free expressions but taken from a fixed list of values / registers.
+These could also be seen as overloads of the instructions: Add an arbitrary value to the value in register A (fixed register), load from memory pointed to by the stack pointer and increase it (`B = mload SP++`) or not (`B = mload SP`).

 ### High-level language